armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-53.md

 ### Known Issues

+* The plugin makes a request to fiat `/sync/roles` endpoint every time an agent connects or accounts are deleted.
+This can become an issue when having a large number of agents connected to a clouddriver pod that is restarted.
-* `/credentials` endpoint hits the database twice per account.
+* Clouddriver `/credentials` endpoint hits the database twice per account.
 When having a large number of accounts this can become an issue.